Upcoming Concerts, Workshops, and Playing Events

 Introduction to Viola da Gamba - Levine Music

-VdGS-GWB Dues: Annual dues ($25 general, $40 household, $15 students/limited means) are due September 30 of every year, so if you haven’t paid/renewed yet, please do so in order to take part in our chapter activities.
+VdGS-GWB annual dues ($25 general, $40 household, $15 students/limited means) are due September 30 of every year, so if you haven’t paid/renewed yet, please do so in order to take part in our chapter activities.
 If paying by check, make checks payable to VdGS-GWB and mail to: Jessica Eig, Treasurer VdGS-GWB, 7408 Ridgewood Ave, Chevy Chase MD 20815.
+You may also pay electronically through our Stripe portal by credit card here ($15), or here ($25) or here ($40).